-ooking for a different, fun and educational birthday party idea?
+ooking for a different, fun and educational party idea?
+Birthdays, Bar and Bat Mitzvahs, Graduations, or just a fun gathering.
 What could be more inspiring than a celebration that lets kids explore the wonders of science?
 We provide hands-on demonstrations and activities for youth of all ages (including adults!).
 One of our educators will come to the place of your choosing (home, restaurant, park or anywhere else that works for you) and guide your kids through fun science activities and games.
 We provide all of the materials and equipment for the science.
 You provide the location, decorations and food.
 We have several different themes to choose from, all of which promise an exciting and educational time.

 Physics/Liquid Nitrogen – Kids will be able to see how things behave at possibly the lowest temperatures they have ever witnessed.
 Liquid nitrogen boils at -320 degrees Fahrenheit, so kids will see a boiling liquid freeze objects, see how easily really cold things shatter, see how gas compresses when it’s cold, and get a few snacks, like deep-frozen potato chips (and breathe fog that forms in their mouths!).